sanidhyamangal/sna-project/README.md

 ## Dataset

-We provide five processed datasets:
+We provide six processed datasets:

-Four Baseline from LightGCN: Gowalla, Yelp2018 Amazon-book and one small dataset LastFM.
+Four Baseline from LightGCN: Gowalla, Yelp2018, Amazon-book and one small dataset LastFM.

 Two C2C Datasets: Bonanza and Ebid